ironcarbon/js-foundation/README.md

 * In composition, it is about smaller pieces that are combined to create something bigger.
 And if we need to add something later on, we can add another puzzle by composing things together.

+ ## ASYNCHRONOUS

+Async functions are functions that we can execute later.

+When JS engine sees something that is asynchronous, it send it over the web API.

+JS is a single threaded language that can be non-blocking.
+Single threaded means it has only one call stack and it can only do one thing at a time.
+In call stack, first in last out.
+Whatever is at the top the call stack gets run first then below that below until the call stack is empty.
+In order to not block the single thread, it can be asynchronous with callback functions.

+(Other languages are multi-thread)Deadlocks could be a problem with them.

+Synchronous code is executed line by line.

+What is the program?
+1. It has to allocate memory otherwise we would not be able to have variables.
+2. It also has to parse and execute scripts which means read and run commands.

+JS engine consist of two parts memory heap and call stack.
+In memory heap where memory allocation happens.
+In call stack where the code is read and executed.
+It tells where you are in the program.

+Memory Leak; we have a limited memory and memory leak happens when we have unused memory which fill up the memory heap.
+That's why global variables are bad.

+Stack Overflow is when stack is overflowing.
+Call stack is getting bigger and does not have enough space anymore.
+Recursion might cause a stack overflow.

+Synchronous code is predictable.
+We know what happens first then what happens next.
+But it can get slow.

+In order to run JS, it needs more than JS ENGINE.
+It needs JS RUN TIME ENVIRONMENT which is part of the browser.(included in browsers)

+JS run time environment have extra things on top of the engine which are WEB API, CALLBACK QUEUE and EVENT LOOP.

+onClick, onLoad, onDone Event listeners have callback functions.
+When the event happens, function start to work.

 ## SUMMARY

 * Memory heap gets cleaned up by garbage collection.